2013, 2012, 2011, 2010, 2009, 2008, 2007, 2006, 2005, 2004, 2003

 - 5th OECD Roundtable of Mayors and Ministers: Better Cities for Better Lives - Bridging national and local policies to deliver growth and well-being

 Marseille, France, 4-5 December 2013

-The Fifth OECD Roundtable of Mayors and Ministers, co-hosted by the City of Marseille and the Provence-Alpes-Côte d'Azur Regional Council, will focus on how national governments and cities can better work together to foster growth and well-being.
-Discussions will focus on mobilising investment in hard and soft infrastructures, fostering innovation and strengthening environmental sustainability, financial resilience and social inclusion.
+The Fifth OECD Roundtable of Mayors and Ministers, co-hosted by the City of Marseille and the Provence-Alpes-Côte d'Azur Regional Council, focused on how national governments and cities can better work together to foster growth and well-being.
+Discussions focused on mobilising investment in hard and soft infrastructures, fostering innovation and strengthening environmental sustainability, financial resilience and social inclusion.